 There is a dnsmasq mailing list at

 http://lists.thekelleys.org.uk/mailman/listinfo/dnsmasq-discuss which should be the

 first location for queries, bugreports, suggestions etc.

-Dnsmasq was written by Simon Kelley.
-You can contact me at email@example.com.
+Dnsmasq was mainly written and is maintained by Simon Kelley.
+You can contact me at firstname.lastname@example.org.